phlask/phlask-data-handlers/README.md

 - Firebase Slackbot: *Still in early development

-#Running locally
+# How to Run Dashboard Locally

 ### Docker (Recommended path for consistency across computers)

-How to run dashboard web app
 1. Start up terminal and CD in to the dashboard directory
 2. Run the following commands while docker is running